 Your shoulder is made up of many parts, allowing it to make a wide range of motions, but also making it more susceptible to injury.
-If you’re experiencing shoulder pain, the specialists at Metro Denver Pain Management, with offices in Evergreen, Colorado, can help identify the source of your pain and provide the most appropriate treatment.
+If you’re experiencing shoulder pain, the specialists at Metro Denver Pain Management, with offices in Denver, Colorado, can help identify the source of your pain and provide the most appropriate treatment.
 Call today or book online to schedule a consultation.

 Frequently Asked Questions